WinstonFassett/bolt-syncedstore-yjs-chat-svelte/Workspace.md

 - Ensure consistency (of the right things) and get rid of the junk
 - Nice UI, thoughtful touches, nice transitions and animations, careful use of icons, color and layout.
 Don't generate SVG icons, just use existing lucide etc already imported

-# Bugs

-- [ ] UserInfoPopup behaves differently than the other dialogs that use createDialog, mainly in that there is no fade transition like the others have on entry/exit.
-I assume this is built in and that we are not using what those are using.

 ## Fixed Bugs